 Fishing has been a sport and an experience enjoyed by youngsters and families since the beginning of time, and virtually every adult fisherman or woman can recall his or her first outing on a lake.
-It might have been with dad or it could have been with the whole family, but those moments and memories tend to bring smiles whenever they’re recalled, and many adults teach their children how to fish as a rite of passage.
+It might have been with dad, or it could have been with the whole family, but those moments and memories tend to bring smiles whenever they’re recalled.
+Many adults teach their children how to fish as a rite of passage.
 Today, even with all of the hustle of modern life, the tradition of taking children fishing continues, and one of the most loved family fishing adventures available is panfishing.

 It’s important to remember that part of the excitement that kids experience while fishing is actually catching fish, so if you aren’t seeing much action after about 10 minutes, consider moving to a different spot.
 While kids will love the experience no matter what, they’ll also want to be reeling in something, even if it’s just a minnow-sized fish.
 This is also a good way to teach patience, not just in fishing, but also in life.
 You can use the times when nothing is happening to explain how diligence pays off, and when your child does finally reel something in, they’ll understand how it pays to remain patient.

 Finally, you can also help your child to understand about nature through the experience of fishing.
 Panfish travel in schools, so use the experience to teach about the movements of fish and other animals and about how they group themselves together for protection and to find food.
 These lessons can then help your child to understand fishing better because once you’ve reeled one in, others are likely to follow.
 Also, don’t forget to record these special moments with a camera or video recorder.
 The most important aspect of taking your child fishing is to have fun, and they’ll love the fact that you preserved these moments when they get older.
 In fact, they’ll be more likely to take their own children fishing due to your encouragement, thereby passing down the tradition that you gave them.